-- a) explores each student's theoretical and experiential background for working with the allocated clients; - b) is familiar with and follow the UofT SLP Clinical Education Handbook and Guide; - c) be familiar with and follow expectations described in the course outlines; - d) outline for each student the major philosophies and procedures current at the clinical site so that students will gain knowledge of a variety of approaches to clinical administration, including awareness of referral systems, reporting responsibilities and the place of the SLP service in the overall structure of the institution; - e) provide opportunities for student observation of SLP practice; - f) provide access to templates or examples of clinical documentation commonly in use at the clinical site; - g) requires the student to adhere to the norms of professional interaction used in that particular treatment centre; - h) encourage students to evaluate critically both procedures and philosophy in treatment; - i) outline, where appropriate, possibilities for applied research; - j) encourage or require the student to pursue specific background preparation when working with certain types of disorders through assignment of readings or advance preparation for test administration. that can be integrated realistically within the student's academic schedule;
+- a) explores each student's theoretical and experiential background for working with the allocated clients; - b) familiarizes self with and follow the UofT SLP Clinical Education Handbook and Guide; - c) familiarizes self with and follow expectations described in the course outlines; - d) outlines for each student the major philosophies and procedures current at the clinical site so that students will gain knowledge of a variety of approaches to clinical administration, including awareness of referral systems, reporting responsibilities and the place of the SLP service in the overall structure of the institution; - e) provides opportunities for student observation of SLP practice; - f) provides access to templates or examples of clinical documentation commonly in use at the clinical site; - g) requires the student to adhere to the norms of professional interaction used in that particular treatment centre; - h) encourages students to evaluate critically both procedures and philosophy in treatment; - i) outlines, where appropriate, possibilities for applied research; - j) encourages or require the student to pursue specific background preparation when working with certain types of disorders through assignment of readings or advance preparation for test administration. that can be integrated realistically within the student's academic schedule;

-- k) contact the ACCE concerning any aspect of student placement and experience which requires clarification or discussion and - immediately contacts the CI with any and all concerns regarding the student's performance.
+- k) contacts the ACCE concerning any aspect of student placement and experience which requires clarification or discussion and - I) immediately contacts the CI with any and all concerns regarding the student's performance.